 3) Detail-oriented and highly organized.

-4) Excellent oral and written communication skills in English and the ability to interface positively with fellow staff, board members, member institutions and community collaborators.
+4) Excellent oral and written communication skills in English and the ability to interface positively with fellow staff, board members, members, fellows, interns and the wider community.

 5) Proven capacity to acquire new skills and to synthesize and act upon complex information and developments.